Gel for dental use. Dentamet dental gel: indications, instructions, reviews. Additional components of the medicine consist of

 Side effects:

-When applied topically gel Dentamet the risk of developing systemic side effects is small, but sometimes headache, allergic reactions (skin rash, itching, urticaria) may occur.
+When applying the gel topically Dentamet the risk of developing systemic side effects is low, but sometimes headache and allergic reactions (skin rash, itching, urticaria) may occur.

 Contraindications:

-Contraindications to the use of the gel Dentamet are: individual intolerance to metronidazole and other derivatives of nitroimidazole, chlorhexidine; intolerance to any components that make up the drug; children under 6 years of age.
+Contraindications to the use of the gel Dentamet are: individual intolerance to metronidazole and other derivatives of nitroimidazole, chlorhexidine; intolerance to any components included in the drug; children under 6 years of age.

-When applied topically in the recommended doses of systemic interaction of the gel Dentamet with other drugs has not been identified.
+When applied topically in recommended doses, systemic interaction of the gel Dentamet with other drugs not detected.

 Overdose:

-Cases of drug overdose Dentamet when applied topically, it was not observed.
+Cases of drug overdose Dentamet was not observed with topical application.

 Storage conditions:

-In a dry, dark place at a temperature not exceeding 25 ° C.
+In a dry place, protected from light, at a temperature not exceeding 25 °C.

 Keep out of the reach of children.